-Collections Management comprises three intersecting subdivisions: registrars plan and orchestrate logistics for works of art entering and leaving the Museum; collections care specialists are responsible for supervising the movement and safe handling of artworks within the museum; and collections information personnel maintains comprehensive object files and manages Artemis, the Museum’s centralized collections management system.
+Collections Management comprises three intersecting subdivisions: registrars plan and orchestrate logistics for works of art entering and leaving the Museum; collections care specialists are responsible for supervising the movement and safe handling of artworks within the Museum; and collections documentation staff maintain comprehensive object files and manage the Museum’s centralized collections management system.

-The registrar staff organizes all aspects of transporting works of art to and from the Museum.
-Thousands of objects come and go through the Museum each year, as potential acquisitions, for inclusion in the in-house special exhibitions program, or as loans to borrowing institutions worldwide.
+The registrars organize all aspects of transporting and tracking works of art to and from the Museum.
+Thousands of objects come and go through the Museum each year, as potential acquisitions, for inclusion in exhibitions, or as loans to borrowing institutions worldwide.
+(Please see Loan Request Procedures for information on borrowing collection objects from the Museum.).

 Working closely with all Museum departments and outside service providers and in compliance with laws and regulations of the United States and foreign governments, registrars must: